The carrot-like

 family was described by Joseph Dalton Hooker in 1862.
 It's only found

-little water (mist is fine) and lots of sun.
-The root can grow to 20
+little water (mist is fine) and lots of sun will keep the large plants

 centimetres in diameter and the two leaves to 3 meters (in theory; to several